m-ld/m-ld-website/src/topics/architecture.md

 <img src="/architecture.svg" alt="clone environments" width="500"/>

-All clones of the data can accept reads and writes with no waits for other clones (consensus-free).
+All clones of the data can accept reads and writes with no waits for other clones (consensus- and lock-free).
 Atomic read and write transactions are effected via a JSON API, which is presented suitably for the clone engine environment.
-Communication between clones is via a messaging layer, for example MQTT (publish-subscribe).
+Communication between clones is via a publish-subscribe messaging layer, for example MQTT.

 A clone can be deployed on any platform that has a network connection and for which an engine exists.
-At least one clone would have to use reliable storage if any data persistence guarantee is required.
+To guarantee data persistence, at least one clone must use reliable storage, or else enough clones must exist for a statistical assurance.

 The data may at any moment differ between clones, but in the absence of any writes and with a live connection, then all clones will converge on some state.